 “I’m trying to understand, Christian, but I can’t feel like you don’t trust me.
-I can’t feel like you’re going to jump to conclusions anytime a situation is not just cut-and-dried.
-There are a lot of situations in my life that are not just cut-and-dried.”
+I can’t feel like you’re going to jump to conclusions anytime a situation isn’t just cut-and-dried.
+There are a lot of situations in my life that aren’t just cut-and-dried.”

-**I understand that now, but I have never felt this way for anyone and I don’t know how to handle it.
+**I understand that now, but I’ve never felt this way for anyone and I don’t know how to handle it.
 Elliot is very flirtatious and he just broke his engagement.
 To me, that didn’t mean he was hurting.
 That meant he was free. **

 “But Christian, I’m not free.
 That’s the first thing you should think of when this situation presents itself.”
 His shoulders fall because he no doubt knows this now, but not when he thought I was potentially having an affair with his brother.
 I sit on the sofa next to him.

 “I understand that this is new for you.
 It’s new for me, too.”
 He looks at me, bemused.
 “My last relationship was a total disaster.
 After that happened, I have to get to a place where I can trust somebody again—give my heart away and hope it doesn’t get crushed.
 What’s more is that I have to give it to someone who has never had a heart in his hands.
 That terrifies me.
-But I also have to remember that you have never given your heart to anyone either—that this is probably scarier for you than it is for me.
+But I also have to remember that you’ve never given your heart to anyone either—that this is probably scarier for you than it is for me.
 I think Taylor put it best when he said that, good or bad, Edward was my yardstick, but you don’t have one.”
-His eyes got wide when I said that.
+His eyes widen when he hears that.